solvercircle/laravel-banner-carousel/README.md

 laravel-banner-carousel
 =======================
 This laravel package gives a banner management panel for a website.
-Also, it gives functionality for representing/displaying the managed banners in the website.
+Also, it gives functionality for representing/displaying the managed banners as slide show in the website.

 How to Install
 =================